AyeAreEm/Tree-View/README.md

 - Hover over files / folders to see their name
 - Search for files and folders with the name of them [note: all entities that has the search term in its path will be displayed]
 - There is a 50 item cap to prevent crammed UI, however this can be easily changed in the `main.rs` file under `load_directory` function.
 This is not recommended though.
-- Shared folders can be set as master directories for company use.
+- Shared folders can be set as master directories for team use.

 ### Settings Section
 - Background options
 - Icon options? (might be to much of a hassle)
+- Ignore specific folders option (globally or per master directory? not sure)
+- Item cap option (limit for the number of items that can be rendered)
+- Ability to pin master directories

 ---